Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

 We now focus on the effects of carrier density and displacement field variation on the moir\'e bands of TDBG.
 The average energy distribution curves (EDCs) cuts for TDBG, extracted over the flat band region, at different $V_{\rm{G}}$ are shown in Fig.~\ref{gatetuned}(e).
-We observe that at $V_G = 6~\rm{V}$ ( carrier density $n_{\rm{ave}}\sim - 0.25\times 10^{12}~\rm{cm}^{-2}$ and ${D}_T \sim -120~\rm{mV~nm^{-1}}$) the valence bands v2 and v3 exhibit peak positions—corresponding to band maxima—as shown by the red and yellow arrows, respectively, in the fitted curves in Fig.~\ref{gatetuned}(e).
-At $V_G = 8~\rm{V}$ ($n_{\rm{ave}} = 0.5 \times 10^{12}~\rm{cm}^{-2}$, ${D}_T \sim 150~\rm{mV~nm^{-1}}$), the band dispersion—indicated by peak positions—shows that the primary conduction (c1, blue arrow) and valence (v1, green arrow) bands appear merged into a single flat band near B.E. $-45~\rm{meV}$, as seen in Fig.~\ref{gatetuned}(e).
+We observe that at $V_G = 6~\rm{V}$ ( carrier density $n_{\rm{ave}}\sim - 0.25\times 10^{12}~\rm{cm}^{-2}$ and ${D}_T \sim -120\pm30~\rm{mV~nm^{-1}}$) the valence bands v2 and v3 exhibit peak positions—corresponding to band maxima—as shown by the red and yellow arrows, respectively, in the fitted curves in Fig.~\ref{gatetuned}(e).
+At $V_G = 8~\rm{V}$ ($n_{\rm{ave}} = 0.5 \times 10^{12}~\rm{cm}^{-2}$, ${D}_T \sim 150\pm30~\rm{mV~nm^{-1}}$), the band dispersion—indicated by peak positions—shows that the primary conduction (c1, blue arrow) and valence (v1, green arrow) bands appear merged into a single flat band near B.E. $-45~\rm{meV}$, as seen in Fig.~\ref{gatetuned}(e).
 A second valence band v2 (red arrow) is observed at B.E. $-87~\rm{meV}$.
 The band structure, especially c1 and v1 bands, evolve as we tune ${D}_T$ and $n_{\rm{ave}}$ by increasing $V_G$ (see Fig.~\ref{gatetuned}(e)).

-At maximum measured displacment field, ${D}_T~\sim410~\rm{mV~nm^{-1}}$ (and the $n_{\rm{ave}}$ is $\sim 0.63~\times~10^{12}~\rm{cm}^{-2}$) by applying $V_G = 10~\rm{V}$, we observe two distinct flat bands$-$conduction band c1 and valence band v1 at B.E. of -42~meV and -74~meV respectively, with a band gap of $\sim 30$~meV, in addition to valence band v2 at B.E. of -98~meV.
+At maximum measured displacment field, ${D}_T~\sim410\pm30~\rm{mV~nm^{-1}}$ (and the $n_{\rm{ave}}$ is $\sim 0.63~\times~10^{12}~\rm{cm}^{-2}$) by applying $V_G = 10~\rm{V}$, we observe two distinct flat bands$-$conduction band c1 and valence band v1 at B.E. of $-42\pm13$~meV and $-74\pm12$~meV respectively, with a energy separation of $\sim30$~meV, in addition to valence band v2 at B.E. of $-98\pm20$~meV.
 These experimental results are consistent with previous transport studies~\cite{He2021,Su2023} and the recent scanning tunneling microscope (STM) experiment ~\cite{Liu2021} that show c1 and v1 appear to be flat bands and the gap between c1 and v1 increases with the increasing gate voltage.
+In transport measurements He $et~al$., reported the resistivity as a function of carrier density and displacement field phase diagram in TDBG which shows semimetal-to-semiconductor transition at the charge neutrality point with increasing $|{D}_T|$, as well as bandgaps at full filling of the valence and conduction bands~\cite{He2021}.
+In these measurements an insulating state appears for displacement field $ \geq 250~\rm{mV~nm^{-1}}$ and carrier density $\approx 1.8 - 2.5 \times 10^{12}~\rm{cm}^{-2}$~~\cite{He2021,Su2023}.
+Similarly, in our case, we observed flat like dispersion of valence and conduction bands v1 and c1 respectively with carrier density $0.63\times10^{12}~\rm{cm^{-2}}$ and $|{D}_T|~\sim~410\pm30~\rm{mV~nm^{-1}}$.